-I do love turkey leftovers just as they are–a repeat of the best meal of the year.
-But I also love variety and I can’t resist making the classic flavors of Thanksgiving into something new.
-And although I promote this recipe as a great solution to Holiday season leftovers, this Turkey Congee is a comfort food I whip up all winter long.
-It’s one of my favorite dishes for under the weather days.
+I love Thanksgiving turkey leftovers just as they are–a repeat of the best meal of the year.
+But I also love variety and I can’t resist making the comforting flavor of seasoned, roast turkey into something new.
+And although I promote this recipe as a great solution to Holiday season leftovers, my humble rice porridge recipe is a comfort food I like to make throughout the winter.
+You don’t need to roast a whole turkey to make this Arborio rice congee.
+You can just roast a breast or a couple of thighs, depending on whether you prefer light or dark meat.

 I find the creamy comfort of Arborio, the rice used in risotto, to be a really nice base for serving turkey leftovers.
 To it I add the sweet bite of dried cranberries (which are also aphrodisiac.
-Read more about what makes cranberries a food of love.).
-The addition of the cranberries gives the Turkey Congee the same sweet/savory interplay you get from a Thanksgiving dinner.
+Read more about what makes cranberry a food of love.).
+The addition of the cranberries gives my congee rice porridge the same sweet/savory interplay you get from a Thanksgiving dinner.
 Combine with the crunch of salty peanuts or cashews–which are, of course, aphrodisiac, it makes a surprisingly sensual, simple dish.
 Best of all, it’s comfort food but one made from a collection of healthy ingredients.
 What more could you ask from a winter meal?

 A sensational use for Holiday leftovers, this Turkey Congee uses Arborio rice fur a rich, creamy base and leftover turkey for the protein.
 The addition of dried cranberries and salted nuts give it texture and a boost of flavor.

-- 1 c roast turkey meat shredded or chopped into bite-sized pieces
+- 1 cup roast turkey meat shredded or chopped into bite-sized pieces

 - 1 lg carrot shredded